UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

     >>> p.x
     1

-This looks a lot like a "struct" in C -- Python doesn't have structures, so yes, a class with no methods (functions) is essentially a struct.
+This looks a lot like a "struct" in C, but Python doesn't have structures, so yes, a class with no methods (functions) is essentially a struct.

 .. note:: In practice, it is very common to use a simple class like this to store related data, even if there are no functions involved.
-So common, in fact, that in Python 3.8, a standard library package called ``dataclasses`` was added that generates classes for storing data like this -- without having to write hardly any code.
+So common, in fact, that in Python there is a standard library package called ``dataclasses`` that generates classes for storing data like this, without having to write hardly any code.
 I encourage you to check it out for real use, but for now, we'll build things from scratch so that you can learn how it all works.

-Basic Structure of a class
+Basic Structure of a Class
 --------------------------

 .. code-block:: python

     class Point:
         # everything defined in here is in the class namespace
         def __init__(self, x, y):
             self.x = x
             self.y = y

-So this class has a method called "__init__" -- which is a Python special method.
-Almost all classes have an ``__init__`` method
+So this class has a method called ``__init__`` which is a Python special method.
+Almost all classes have an ``__init__`` method.

-see: :download:`simple_classes.py <../examples/classes/simple_classes.py>`
+See: :download:`simple_classes.py <../examples/classes/simple_classes.py>`

 The Initializer
 ---------------

 The ``__init__``  special method is known as the initializer.
 It is automatically called when a new instance of a class is created.
 You can use it to do any set-up you need:

 .. code-block:: python